jradavenport/rayleigh/README.md

 <img src="fig2.png" width="600">

 A periodicity of 153 days (75 nHz) is found.
-Note the power spectrum is presented here in *frequency* units (per Droge et al. 1990), while `Rayleigh` computes the power spectrum in units of *days* (see next exmaple).
+Note the power spectrum is presented here in *frequency* units (per Droge et al. 1990), while `Rayleigh` computes the power spectrum in units of *days* (see next example).

 #### Some Random Data